 Bitmap fonts

-The LED matrix is a tiny 128x32 resolution, so we need a bitmap font where every pixel is fully on or off with no anti-aliasing.
-I used Claude Code to transcode a scalable TrueType reproduction of the London Underground dot matrix font into BDF, a 38-year-old font format.
-The resulting bitmap font has a height of 9px, which means we can just about squeeze in 3 rows.
+I used Claude Code to transcode a scalable TrueType reproduction of the London Underground dot matrix font into BDF – a 38-year-old format.
+The resulting bitmap font has a fixed height of 9 pixels and variable character width.
+That means we can squeeze in 3 rows with a panel height of 32 LEDs.

 Assembly